Reliving Aaron Judge's magnificent month for the Yankees

 That hitter happened to be their best this season, and, no, it’s not Bryce Harper.
 Actually …

-6. Ryan Zimmerman, long thought sunk cost following a .218/.272/.370 season last year, hit .420/.458/.886 in April and won the National League first-month Triple Crown, tying for the home run lead with Eric Thames at 11 and besting two teammates, Harper and Daniel Murphy, with 29 RBIs.
+6. Ryan Zimmerman, long thought a sunk cost following a .218/.272/.370 season last year, hit .420/.458/.886 in April and won the National League first-month Triple Crown, tying for the home run lead with Eric Thames at 11 and besting two teammates, Harper and Daniel Murphy, with 29 RBIs.

 In 25 April games, the Nationals scored 170 runs.
 That puts them on pace to score more than 1,100 this year.
 Even without Eaton, a lineup that includes Harper, Murphy, Rendon, Trea Turner, Jayson Werth and Matt Wieters can expect to remain among the game’s best offenses – particularly if Zimmerman continues to even slightly resemble his April self.